Rapper Drakeo the Ruler fatally stabbed at LA festival

 - Oops!Something went wrong.Please try again later.

-LOS ANGELES (AP) — A West Coast rapper known as Drakeo the Ruler was fatally stabbed in an altercation at a Los Angeles music festival where he and others were scheduled to perform.
+A West Coast rapper known as Drakeo the Ruler was fatally stabbed in an altercation at a Los Angeles music festival, leaving fans of the young musician heartbroken.

-Drakeo the Ruler was assaulted Saturday night at the Once Upon a Time in LA concert, which was expected to feature several artists, including Snoop Dogg, 50 Cent and Ice Cube.
+Caldwell, 28, was assaulted Saturday night at the Once Upon a Time in LA concert, which was expected to feature several artists, including Snoop Dogg 50 Cent and Ice Cube.
 Organizers called off the festival after the stabbing.

 A fight broke out behind the main stage shortly after 8:30 p.m., leaving one man severely injured by a suspect wielding an edged weapon, the California Highway Patrol said in a bare bones news release that did not name Caldwell.
 The victim was taken to a hospital, where he later died.